klerpi/caju/README.md

 While it may be my resume, you can easily change it to fit your needs.

+# Preview

+Click the image for better quality.

 <p align="center">
   <a href="readme-assets/preview.pdf">
     <img src="readme-assets/preview.png" alt="Resume Preview">